corycone/reader_writer/README.md

+# The Reading Habits of Horror Writer K. Edwin Fritz

 fritz_reading.R -- This script generates the stacked plot chart of all four years of K. Edwin Fritz reading data

 all_years_animation.R -- This scripts generates the animated chart that transition between all years.